 Reducing the rate of customer contacts isn’t about cutting off your customer’s ability to contact you.
 It’s also about understanding your customers and their issues well enough to resolve the situation on the first contact.
-If you have an effect plan in place, even for complex problems, it won’t take a lot of back-and-forth to reach a solution.
+If you have an effective plan in place, even for complex problems, it won’t take a lot of back-and-forths to reach a solution.

 Focusing on first-contact resolution rates is another way to improve your customer experience and reducing your CPC rate.
 Striving to understand how to find solutions on the first contact will help reduce the number of times a customer has to contact you overall.

 A lot of people are talking about the future of automation and all the jobs it will destroy.
 In customer service, there is a positive way to view these innovations: it allows agents to support and care for exponentially more customers than was previously possible in an old-fashioned call center.

 But automation isn’t simply about robocallers or zero-contact resolution tactics.
 You can leverage automation to manage large and diverse customer communities by being where your customers are.

 Automation makes it possible for even very small businesses to offer world-class customer service to hundreds and even thousands of customers.
 This has been a great boon to small tech startups, who often have complex products and few customer service employees.

 When you understand your customer experience and use a one-to-many strategy, productivity naturally increases.
 Employing customer service agents specialized in social media support and community management supports your overall customer experience.